50.043 - SQL¶

 Alternatively to self-join, we could express the above query using nested query.

-.
+In the above, we find a nested query, the outer query joins publish with article and filters out those tuples with publisher_id as p1.
 The last predicate checks the article id must be found in the result of the nested query.
-The nested query joins the clones of the two tables and filter tuples with publisher_id
+The nested query joins the clones of the two tables and filter tuples with publisher_id equal to p2.

 Aggregation¶